robcorreiro/sas/grid/notes.md

 - Object Spawner acts as a client to get jobs running on grid machines
 - multiple connections coming from the client to grid sessions

+# Grid Hardware Architecture

+## Shared Storage

+Typically a SAN with a dedicated storage technology for fast I/O throughput.

+- central location for file storage
+- accessible by all grid machines
+- want / "should" have 100-150MB/sec/core

+## Servers

+Compute nodes must be on server-grade machines (not desktops).

+- software licensing often based on CPU core count
+- save on HW costs by using smaller (cheapers) hosts instead of a single large (expensive) server
+- lean towards linux / unix variant for grid deployments over Windows
+- best practice is to keep all machines as similar as possible

+## Shared File System (required)

+### Share for Platform Suite

+- LSF cluster needs single location to store files
+- all machines in cluster need access
+- contains LSF config files

+**Share for Data**

+- each grid session needs to be able to access same data, same LIBNAME and path
+- don't know which machine the program will run on.

+**Share for SASGSUB**

+- needs a grid work dir accessibly from clients and grid nodes

+**Share for other clients**